ptabasso2/oteljavalab/section03/README.md

 ## Creating a span

 It's time now to build and start spans in the `TemperatureController` class.
-And we can replicate the same steps in anay other classes that contains methods we need to instrument.
+And we can replicate the same steps in any other classes that contain methods we need to instrument.

 Now that we can access the `Tracer` instance, let's add the tracing idioms in our code: